A Global Self-consistent, Hierarchical, High-resolution Geography Database

 Walter H. F. Smith, NOAA Geosciences Lab, National Ocean Service, Silver Spring, MD.

-We present a high-resolution geography data set amalgamated from two data
+We present a high-resolution geography data set amalgamated from three data

 bases in the public domain:

-The former is our basis for shorelines while the latter is the basis for lakes, although there are
+The WVS is our basis for shorelines except for Antarctica while the WDBII is the basis for lakes, although there are

 instances where differences in coastline representations necessitated adding WDBII islands to GSHHG.